 - Explore the history of the tournament with our free “The History of Rugby” activity pack.

-- Investigate what Japan has had to do to prepare to host the Rugby World Cup e.g. venue preparation, advertising, infrastructure, safety, communication, and so on.
+- Investigate what France has had to do to prepare to host the Rugby World Cup e.g. venue preparation, advertising, infrastructure, safety, communication, and so on.

-- Plot each Rugby World Cup venue on a map of Japan and learn more about the country’s geography.
+- Plot each Rugby World Cup venue on a map of France and learn more about the country’s geography.